philiparvidsson/Modern-Shell-Language/README.md

 ```

 ### Arrays
-Smaragd has support for arrays.
+mshl has support for arrays.
 ```javascript
 function print_all(a) {
     i = 0